petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/converting-widget-pages-to-content-pages.md

 1. Open the Actions Menu (![Actions](../../../../images/icon-actions.png)) next to Widget Page and select the *Preview and convert to Content Page* option.

 1. Acknowledge any warnings and make any required adjustments to the conversion draft.
-You can also add any Fragments you'd like to the draft at this point.
+You can also add any fragments you'd like to the draft at this point.

 1. Click *Publish* to publish the preview draft, or click *Discard Conversion Draft* to reset the Widget Page back to its original state.
 If there are warnings, a best-effort conversion, as described below, is completed.